Members of the media can call Executive Aide Megan Wieand at 610-782-3230. News releases from 2009 to the present are available.

 A Computer Crimes Task Force was formed in 2011.
-Detectives work in a laboratory on the campus of DeSales University and investigate crimes committed with computers and other electronic devices.
+Detectives work in the Officer David M. Petzold Memorial Laboratory of Lehigh County on the campus of DeSales University and investigate crimes committed with computers and other electronic devices.
 An Elder Abuse Task Force investigates cases of elder abuse and neglect and does outreach programs in the community.

 Assistant district attorneys in the office have extensive experience in prosecuting a variety of crimes.
 They have knowledge of specific areas of the law, including cases involving child abuse and special victims, vehicular homicide and drunk driving, domestic violence and juvenile crimes.
 One attorney who is experienced in appeals is chief of a unit that works exclusively on cases when defendants challenge convictions and sentences.

 In 2001, the first Investigating Grand Jury in the history of Lehigh County was sworn in.
-In 2015, an Eighth Investigating Grand Jury was empanelled to hear testimony in many difficult cases, some of which are cold cases.
+In 2017, the Ninth Investigating Grand Jury was empaneled to hear testimony in many difficult cases, some of which are cold cases.

 In addition to prosecuting adult and juvenile criminal cases, the office handles summary offense appeals, private complaints, forfeitures, and probation and parole violation cases.

-In December 2015, I announced that all police departments in Lehigh County and detectives in the various task forces would soon be using the opioid antidote, Naloxone, in overdose cases.
-When certain requirements are met, detectives and officers who have been trained will be able to administer Naloxone to individuals experiencing an opioid-related overdose.
-This will save lives and combat the destructive effects that overdoses have on families and our communities.
+Since early 2016, all police departments in Lehigh County and detectives in the various task forces have been equipped with and are using the opioid antidote, Naloxone, in overdose cases.
+Detectives and officers who have been trained are able to administer Naloxone to individuals experiencing an opioid-related overdose.
+This has saved lives and combats the destructive effects that overdoses have on families and our communities.

 Opioid overdose is the leading cause of accidental death in Lehigh County.
 Opioid drugs include morphine, heroin, fentanyl, oxycodone, Percocet, Percodan, methadone, Codeine and hydrocodone.

 The Naloxone administration program is being made possible through grants from Capital BlueCross and the Dorothy Rider Pool Health Care Trust.
-The grants will allow police to get supplies of Naloxone and will be used for training, which has been facilitated by Cetronia Ambulance Corps.
+The grants allow police to receive supplies of Naloxone and will be used for training, which has been facilitated by Cetronia Ambulance Corps.

 District Attorney's Office staff members participate in many community-oriented events, such as Senior Fest, and attend community fairs to distribute educational literature and to speak about the dangers of drug use.
 We also give sexting presentations to schools to warn high school and middle school students about the consequences of their actions in this time of perpetually changing technology and social networking.